Borenore, New South Wales

-Borenore is a small rural community located 14 kilometres (8.7 miles) west of Orange, in the central western region of New South Wales.
+Borenore is a small rural community located 14 kilometres (8.7 miles) west of Orange along The Escort Way, in the central western region of New South Wales.
 Borenore is situated in the Cabonne Shire local government area.

 History

 The area now known as Borenore lies on the traditional lands of the Wiradjuri people.

 The first settler homes in the Borenore district were built in the early 1860s.
 Borenore soon became a large settlement.

 The first European settlers adopted the aboriginal name of the area "Bora-Nora".
 A Bora is the name given both to an initiation ceremony of Indigenous Australians, and to the site on which the initiation is performed.
 At such a site, boys achieve the status of men.
 "Nora" refers to the overhanging rock near where such ceremonies were held, probably around the area of the Borenore Caves.
 The original spelling and pronunciation of Bora-Nora is said to have been altered on maps made in Sydney and became Borenore.

-The first recorded settler in the area of what is now known as Borenore was William Charles Wentworth.
+The first recorded settler in the area of what is now known as Borenore was William Wentworth.
 After his conquest of the Blue Mountains, Wentworth pushed further into the Central Western region.
 In 1820s Wentworth squatted at Boree.
 At that time what is now the County of Wellington was considered to be outside the bounds of civilised settlement.
-Wentworth held an area that extended from Boree to Mt Canobolas to Toogong to Borenore.
+Wentworth held an area that extended from Boree to Mount Canobolas to Toogong to Borenore.

 The first survey of the Orange district was done in 1828/29.
 This was followed by Major Mitchell's expedition to the Darling in 1835 during which he passed through the Borenore area.
 An entry in his journal dated 5 April 1835: